S-PScripts/chromebook-utilities/README.md

-bunch of websites i found with games, proxies, apps, bookmarklets, exploits and more! sector a is the best (to me) and sector c is the worst note the categorising might be weird but i don't really care bc the main idea was the proxies
+This repo has a collection of hubs I found with games, proxies, apps, bookmarklets, exploits and more!
+There is also a list that just includes proxies (or their main idea).
+There are also other things here too.

 PROXY CREDITS ARE IN PROXY LINKS.